Hunt for medical supplies creates marketplace of desperation

 It’s not just governments competing with each other for the precious and ever-pricier supplies.
 States also sometimes compete with their own hospital systems, which are trying to get direct shipments so they can quickly resupply their medical workers.

-It’s happening in Hogan’s own state.
 Hospital employees like Dr. Daniel Durand, a physician for a hospital system in Maryland, now have a role they never imagined overseeing purchases in a market gone haywire.

-As just one example of what states and hospitals face, Durand said coveted N95 face masks that used to cost less than a dollar each can’t be found for less than $3.70.
+As just one example, Durand said coveted N95 face masks that used to cost less than a dollar each can’t be found for less than $3.70.
 And that’s a bargain: Plenty of buyers are willing to pay much more — up to $10 apiece.

 He said some middlemen threaten to take their products to another hospital when he starts asking basic questions.

 “And then what I’m hearing is that people are paying millions for shipments and nothing’s showing up,” said Durand, who is the chairman of radiology for LifeBridge Health’s five hospitals.
-“So, there are just totally people scamming hospitals.
-It hasn’t happened to us yet, but it can happen to anybody in this type of scenario.”
+“So, there are just totally people scamming hospitals.”

 Virginia Secretary of Finance Aubrey Layne vets suppliers for that state’s medical gear and said they have to deal with people with questionable qualifications, and with little time to determine whether they are qualified or trustworthy.